sshahriyar/totalads/README.md

         cd totalads

   If you want to contribute to TotalADS, first fork the "totalads" repository into your account and clone it from there,  instead of this repository.
-Later on, when your code is ready on Github, then send pull requests using Github.
+Later on, when your code is ready on Github, then send me pull requests over here.

 2. Checkout the development, "develop", branch: